Qiskit/qiskit.org/content/events/qiskit-hackathon-global.md

 There is no cost to participate in Qiskit Hackathon Global.

 #### Will I need any supplies or equipment in order to participate?
-You will need an operating computer with a reliable internet connection - and either a mobile device or webcam/microphone on your computer to communicate with teammates.
-You will need to be able to view live streams and connect globally - but other than that, you just need to bring yourself!
+You will need an operating computer with a reliable internet connection and either a mobile device or webcam/microphone on your computer to communicate with teammates.
+You will need to be able to view live streams and connect globally.
+Other than that, you just need to bring yourself!

 #### Do I need to download anything prior to the hackathon?
 You will want to make sure and have Qiskit downloaded and installed prior to the hackathon start.
-Instructions for how to install Qiskit are available here.
+Instructions for how to install Qiskit are available [here](https://qiskit.org/documentation/install.html).
 In the week leading up to the hackathon, researchers and staff will be available to provide live-support for installs, should you encounter any difficulty.

 #### I wasn't invited to the hackathon - how can I get an invitation?
 Qiskit Hackathon Global is a relatively small hackathons with limited space.
 We traditionally go through a nomination process via local universities for these hackatons, and we also take self-nominations into consideration.